elekind/euler-project/README.md

 $v_{r}$ can be converged upon as the final distance between swimmer and runner $|\vec S - \vec R|$ converges to $0$ and $dt$ is made smaller.

+For a square, the runner can be projected on the circle inscribed in the square and angular velocity calculated from it.
+Unlike the circle of radius $1/v_{r}$ in the first case, a petal like shape protruding towards the square's vertices is obtained.
+Similarly, for the hexagon.

 [#786 Billiard](https://projecteuler.net/problem=389)